 - Registered Medical Practitioners (Doctors and GPs only)

 - Registered Veterinary Surgeons

-- Registered Teachers - with at least 5 years continuous full-time service
+- Registered Primary or Secondary teachers - with at least 5 years continuous full-time service at a registered school

 Step 7 – Additional documents